SStyles93/blog/_posts/2024-02-18-PostMortemGK.md

 Discovering and learning in depth the Unreal Shader Pipeline, I developed expertise in optimising the unreal rendering processes, unravelling the intricacies of shader development.
 The node-based material system became my primary tool, where I mastered the art of material creation, utilising master nodes and material instances to reproduce a specific art style.
 I also discovered the post-processing tools that became very useful for refining visual quality and landscape and foliage tools that gave me the possibility to sculpt expansive and detailed outdoor environments.
 The adoption of virtual texturing transformed my approach to handling textures, allowing for the creation of virtual terrains without compromising performance.
 Linking C++ classes to shaders added a layer of interactivity to my creations, bringing them to life with responsive elements.
 Overall the knowledge acquired during this project was priceless, especially given that Unreal Engine is a vastly used engine in the game development industry.
 ## Conclusion
-This project was overall really interesting.
+These projects were overall really interesting.
 Even though the technical problems piled up, making the process really hard, the end result is acceptable given circumstances.
 I think we can still say that we all did our best despite the difficulties.